pulumi/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 ### 4. Lack of Support for Other Cloud Providers

-At the time, Servleress Components’ support for different cloud providers just wasn’t there.
+At the time, Serverless Components’ support for different cloud providers just wasn’t there.
 This would be a major roadblock for us as we get to multi-cloud integration.

 ## Discovering Pulumi